Manufacturer profile

 What stands out about GENISOM AI

-GENISOM AI currently spans 1 robot in the ui44 database.
-The portfolio leans toward quadruped with 1 model leading the lineup.
-1 model is already available or active today.
-Pricing is largely handled through direct sales or undisclosed quotes.
+GENISOM AI currently spans 2 robots in the ui44 database.
+The portfolio leans toward quadruped with 2 models leading the lineup.
+2 models are already available or active today.
+Published pricing starts at $10k.

 Quadruped locomotion30 kg continuous walking payload25 cm continuous stair climbingUp to 80 cm obstacle clearance